 Seth: Thanks, Chad.
-All right, let’s talk about some of the details of what factors are gonna help your listing to rank in Google Maps and also in Google’s Local Pack that appears when local results show up for a regular Google web search.
+All right, let’s talk about some of the details of what factors are going to help your listing to rank in Google Maps and also in Google’s Local Pack that appears when local results show up for a regular Google web search.
 Location is something that you can’t change about your business, at least if you’re working with a white hat listing.
-But it is something that you’re gonna need to bear in mind, especially when you’re doing competition research and thinking about how difficult it’s going to be to rank above your competition.
+But it is something that you’re going to need to bear in mind, especially when you’re doing competition research and thinking about how difficult it’s going to be to rank above your competition.
 More and more, Google is getting good at knowing where the searcher is when they are searching.
 And having your location near the searcher’s actual location, so the business address near the actual searcher’s location has become a very large factor.
 And if the searcher is using a mobile phone, then very often, GPS data is going to tell Google exactly where the searcher is.
 In the case of a desktop, it’s actually going to be having your business address near where Google thinks the searcher is.

 So, on my desktop, I can actually look and see where does Google think that I am?
 And Google thinks I’m in Oak Park here.
 And in fact, if I click right here in the center, if I just, like, click on a spot, it even gives me the latitude and the longitude, which can be useful.
 I just kind of chose the very center of that space.
 But Google is sort of generally saying it thinks I’m somewhere there now.
 That’s actually not where I’m located.
 I am quite close to that area, but I’m actually more over here on the side just outside of what the screen can see.
 So Google does not always know where the searcher is but Google knows, to a very close proximity where a searcher is.
 And having your business’s address near the location where the searcher is searching is an important ranking factor.
 Now that’s something you can’t always even determine, but it’s something to know that that’s important.

 Also, having the business address in the city where prospects are searching.
 Sometimes you’ll hear local SEO people say, “In the city of search.”
-So if you’re in a major metropolitan area, many of the people searching for the type of business are gonna be actually in the city itself.
-And so then having your business address in the city itself is gonna be an advantage.
+So if you’re in a major metropolitan area, many of the people searching for the type of business are going to be actually in the city itself.
+And so then having your business address in the city itself is going to be an advantage.
 If you’re in a suburb, it may be difficult for you to rank for searches related to that particular city, either because the searcher is in the city or maybe because the searcher has included the major city name in their search.
 You know, I live in a suburb of Detroit, it may be hard for me, you know, if I have a business, you know, in a suburb of Detroit, it might be hard for me to rank for searches that include the word actually “Detroit” in the search in competition with businesses that are located in the city itself.
 So that’s something else to consider.

 Even though we’re talking about local results, the authority of the website associated with that local listing is a major factor in how it ranks.
-And there are several things you wanna bear in mind with that.
+And there are several things you want to bear in mind with that.
 It’s good to have good fresh content on a site.
 In general, lots of pages indexed with lots of unique content, not just repeated information over and over, or content grabbed from various other sources that are already out there on the web, but actually unique content written on many pages on your site.
 In general, that is a sign to Google that it’s a high-quality site.
 And so having good fresh content is a ranking factor for your website and also for your local listing.
 When you’re researching the competition and considering the content on the sites that are you are competing with, the number of pages indexed is one way to know it’s basically how many pages does Google know that this site has?